Krokogator/Slowobot/README.md

 ### Personal thoughts / actual problems
 - first attempts to run my app on android resulted in memory exceptions (my program, especially dictionary, eats too much RAM)
 - to solve memory problem I'm thinking of:
-  - deleting some of the words from word bank (my file contains not only words in their basic form, but it's not easy to automatically determine if given word is in its basic form and I would have to load only 1.5 million words (delete 1.3 million so almost a half) for the app to start)
+  - <strike>deleting some of the words from word bank (my file contains not only words in their basic form, but it's not easy to automatically determine if given word is in its basic form and I would have to load only 1.5 million words (delete 1.3 million so almost a half) for the app to start)</strike>
-  - another way of representing a dictionary (tree takes a bit of space but is extremely quick, actually too quick)
+  - <strike>another way of representing a dictionary (tree takes a bit of space but is extremely quick, actually too quick)</strike>
+  - HashSet<> after little bit of testing should work absolutely fine for Android implementation